 "If you're gonna talk, make your move first, ba-san."

-Tatsuki glanced up in surprise even as her hostess demurely lowered her own gaze to the board.
+Tatsuki glanced up in surprise even as her hostess demurely lowered her own gaze back to the board.
 Overhead, a brown-skinned boy merely chewed his thumbnail while swinging by his heels from a beam.
-Messy black hair waved back and forth, while gray eyes flicked restlessly from his relative back to the game.
+Messy black hair waved back and forth as gray eyes flicked restlessly from his relative back to the board.

 "Rudeness won't improve your position, Noboru," Rukia chided without raising her head.
 "And come down from there.
 Greet our guest properly."